Ensemble cast numbs pain of life in 'Anesthesia' at Tribeca

-NEW YORK (Reuters) - An ensemble cast led by actors Sam Waterston, Glenn Close and Kristen Stewart numb themselves to the challenges and disappointments of life in “Anesthesia,” an indie drama about how a violent act connects the lives of disparate people.
+NEW YORK, April 24 (Reuters) - An ensemble cast led by actors Sam Waterston, Glenn Close and Kristen Stewart numb themselves to the challenges and disappointments of life in “Anesthesia,” an indie drama about how a violent act connects the lives of disparate people.

 The film, which premiered at the Tribeca Film Festival this week and is set in New York City, shows the pain and loneliness of some of the city’s occupants.